Academic Catalog

 • A minimum undergraduate Cumulative Grade Point Average (CGPA) of 3.0 on a 4.0 scale for the Bachelor of Science in Nursing (BSN) degree.

 • Current, active, unrestricted RN license in the U.S. or in a jurisdiction that is an associate member of the NCSBN.2 Before entering any clinical/practicum courses, students must provide proof of current, active, unrestricted license to practice as a Registered Nurse (or equivalent licensure outside the U.S.) in the state or country where the student will conduct the clinical(s).3 Students who fail to maintain an active, unrestricted license throughout their clinical/practicum courses do not meet the clinical/practicum requirements and cannot progress.
-Students are required to maintain RN licensure throughout the entire program of study and required to self-report any restrictions or adverse reports applied to their RN license as a professional best-practice.
+Students are required to maintain RN licensure throughout the entire program of study and required to self-report any restrictions or adverse reports applied to any of their RN license as a professional best-practice.

 • For the Adult-Gerontology Acute Care Nurse Practitioner Specialty Track Only: One year of RN experience at the time the application is submitted.